 Think of it as an investment in your home’s financial health.
 An older, inefficient system works much harder to heat and cool your space, which means it burns through more electricity or fuel every month.
 This is reflected in your utility bills.
 A modern, energy-efficient model does the same job using a fraction of the energy.
 The savings start adding up from the very first month and continue for years.
 It’s not just about spending less; it’s about getting smarter with your energy consumption and making your home more comfortable and affordable to run.

-What SEER and AFUE Ratings Mean for You
+Decoding SEER and AFUE Ratings

 When you start comparing HVAC systems, you’ll see a lot of acronyms, but two of the most important are SEER and AFUE.
 Think of them as the miles-per-gallon sticker on a car—they tell you exactly how efficient the machine is.
 The most energy-efficient HVAC systems typically use high SEER (Seasonal Energy Efficiency Ratio) and AFUE (Annual Fuel Utilization Efficiency) ratings.